yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

 10. If prompted, click **Don't show this again** regarding protected mode.

-11. To download the exercise files for the hands-on lab, paste this URL into the browser.
+11. To download the exercise files for the hands-on lab, paste this URL into the browser:

     https://cloudworkshop.blob.core.windows.net/resilient-iaas-hackathon/Building_Resilient_Iaas_Hackathon_Student_Files.zip